Gustav Rödel: Air War over Italy and Greece

 Rödel was a firm believer in leading in the air in contrast to the fighter wing's previous commanders.
 All five of the victories claimed by the Stab unit in the first two months over Sicily were credited to him.
 In May 1943 the Mediterranean Air Command (MAC) under the command of Arthur Tedder ordered heavy air attacks against Axis airfields in Sicily.
 II./JG 27 claimed 20 heavy bombers and a similar number of P-38 Lightnings but the raids caused heavy damage.
-From 18–22 May Rödel claimed two B-17 Flying Fortress heavy bombers and three P-38s.
-From 18–31 May 1943 the JG 27-contingent claimed 25 Allied aircraft destroyed.
-On 20 June II./JG 27 was redeployed to Lecce on the Italian mainland.
+From 18 to 22 May Rödel claimed two B-17 Flying Fortress heavy bombers and three P-38s.
+From 18 to 31 May 1943 the JG 27-contingent claimed 25 Allied aircraft destroyed.
+On 20 June, II./JG 27 was redeployed to Lecce on the Italian mainland.
+That day, Rödel was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) for 78 aerial victories claimed.
+He was the 255th member of the German armed forces to be so honored.
+The presentation was made by Hitler at the Wolf's Lair, Hitler's headquarters in Rastenburg in July 1943.
 From Lecce, ten days before Operation Husky and the invasion of Sicily, the group claimed six out of 24-strong formation of Consolidated B-24 Liberator bombers—a rare success.

 Rödel's Geschwaderstab moved to Kalamaki in occupied Greece.
 Here, Rödel assumed direct control of III.
-Gruppe and the newly formed IV Gruppe.
+Gruppe and the newly formed IV.
+Gruppe.
 The remaining II. and I. Gruppen remained far-flung across the Mediterranean.
 III.
 Gruppe had been based at Kastelli on Crete for the preceding four months.
 Rödel was ordered to defend the air space above the Aegean Sea.
-On 2 July 1943 Rödel claimed a Bristol Beaufighter shot down for his 79th victory near Milos.
+On 2 July 1943, Rödel claimed a Bristol Beaufighter shot down for his 79th victory near Milos.
 On 8 September 1943 an Allied force landed in the Dodecanese.
 JG 27 contested the invasion against incursions by the US Twelfth Air Force over Greek airspace.
 Rödel claimed a B-24 on 4 October and a P-38 and B-25 Mitchell on 8 October to bring his tally to 83.
-The only other pilot to claim a victory in the stab unit was Jost Schlang—one time wingman of Hans Joachim Marseille—who claimed a B-17 on 10 October west of Corinth.
+The only other pilot to claim a victory in the Stab unit was Jost Schlang—one time wingman of Hans Joachim Marseille—who claimed a B-17 on 10 October west of Corinth.